STMicroelectronics/trusted-firmware-m/docs/platform/stm/stm32mp257f_ev1/readme.rst

          - The firmware must be **signed**, refer to `How_to_protect_the_coprocessor_firmware`_ wiki page.
          - The firmware file must be in /lib/firmware

-      * In developpment, gdb/openocd can load and debug M33 firmware but the debug port must be open.
+      * In developpment, gdb/openocd can load and debug Arm® Cortex®-M33 firmware firmware but the debug port must be open.

-      * The Secure and Non Secure log are mixed on uart5 of soc.
+      * The Secure and Non Secure log are mixed on uart5 of stm32mp257f_ev1 board.
         You could setup a terminal with options 115200,8N1, no HW flow control.

       .. code::